garyfleming/estimates/README.md

 After this session:

 * You will have a number of tools that will help you estimate time, complexity, value, and other valuable concepts to shape your decision making.
-* You will be able to understand when
+* You will be able to understand when to avoid estimation entirely
 * You'll understand when to use useful estimation techniques at the right times.